ms1963/cleanfile/README.md

-# cleanfile
-A program to clean files from unvisible characters, unwanted formatting, and correction of newline characters to the target OS used

 # File Cleaner - Advanced Text Processing Tool

 A powerful Go-based command-line utility for cleaning and processing text files.
 Remove invisible characters, strip formatting, normalize line endings, and ensure your files are clean and consistent across platforms.